LDLNAN/portfolio/README.md

 - Compressed hero image.
 - Mobile hero page social panel changed -> May need to look for more consistent solution?

+### _(Commit)_
+- Added hamburger menu for mobile breakpoint.
+- Design tweaks
+- Major cleanup (renaming things, shift things, redo things - proper mixed bag)
+- Moved to more hard coded values, change this back later -> just for experimentation.
+- Things are a bit messy, but gotta move on.
 ---